-Six days before his last Passover Jesus comes to Lazarus' house in Bethany, has supper and stays (John 12:1-2).
-After supper Lazarus' sister Mary anoints his feet with very expensive ointment.
+Lazarus' sister Mary, after supper, anoints Jesus' feet with very expensive ointment.
 Judas (who carries the group's money bag) complains that what was spent on ointment could have been used to help the poor.
-The REAL reason Judas complained was that he was a thief who wanted more money to steal (John 12:3 - 11).
+The real reason Judas complained to Jesus was that he was a thief who wanted more money to steal (John 12:3 - 11).

-As Jesus nears Jerusalem he begins to weep.
-He is heard saying that, because the city did not accept him as Savior, it would soon be utterly destroyed (Luke 19:41 - 44).
+Nearing Jerusalem Jesus begins to cry over the city.
+He is heard saying that, because the city did not accept him as Savior, it would soon be destroyed (Luke 19:41 - 44).
 He goes to the temple and returns in the evening to Bethany (Mark 11:11).
 He teaches daily in the temple (Luke 19:47 - 48).

-As Jesus travels back to Jerusalem he becomes hungry.
-He spots a fig tree and goes to it hoping to find figs. Finding only leaves he says to the tree "Let no one eat fruit from you ever again."
-(Mark 11:14).
+Jesus, as he travels during the morning back to Jerusalem, becomes hungry.
+He spots a fig tree and goes to it hoping to find figs. Finding only leaves he says to the tree "Let no one eat fruit from you ever again" (Mark 11:14).
 He arrives at the temple and casts out the money changers and dove sellers, saying the following.

-Jesus and the disciples start to leave the temple area for the Mount of Olives.
+Late in the afternoon Jesus and the disciples start to leave the temple area for the Mount of Olives.
 As they exit he reveals that Jerusalem's temple will soon be destroyed (Matthew 24:1 - 2, Mark 13:1 - 2, Luke 21:5 - 6).
-On the Mount of Olives he prophesies about the events to occur just before his second coming to earth and the completion of the age (Matthew 24:3 - 26:2, Mark 13:3 - 7, Luke 21:7 - 38)
+On the Mount of Olives he prophesies about the events to occur just before his second coming to earth and the completion of the age (Matthew 24:3 - 26:2, Mark 13:3 - 7, Luke 21:7 - 38).